8. On email

 [This is the ‘permanent’ post - email subscribers get posts as they come out but not all posts will hang around online once they’ve been emailed.
-So far - and as of August 4 - I’ve sent out twenty three emails - about 40,000 words, which are now only visible to patrons.
+So far - and as of September - I’ve sent out twenty four emails - about 45,000 words, which are now only visible to patrons.
 So if you want to read future emails, sign up or subscribe to become a patron!]

 A shorter one today.

 I’m now 8 episodes into this email caper and I’ve written over 10,000 words that have landed in your inboxes over the last three weeks.
 That’s more words than I wrote publicly last year.
 Your inbox is one of roughly 500 that this email now reaches directly, not counting the many that it gets forwarded onto.

 Whilst the reach of (publicly facing) social media - Twitter, Facebook, Instagram - is broad, the conversations have been getting increasingly shallow over the last decade.
 But the replies I’ve received to my emails so far, from all over the world have generated conversations with depth, richness and thought that I’d forgotten were actually possible outside of face-to-face conversations.

 Reports of the death of email were, indeed, premature.
 In fact email is a bit like a supercharged zombie foe in a first person shooter videogame - the Bloaters of The Last of Us (2013) for instance.
 Email is nearly 50 years old and still won’t die.